magnusstubman/liveblogging/webrebels/live.md

 YES - torrent-mount a ubuntu install magnet link then reading the file with virtualbox and installing ubuntu in a new image <- WORKS, but a bit slow

+## STOP BEING PERFECT - @angustweets

+British, live in America, work for Twitter, frontend infrastructure team

+Writing a book: "IF HEMINGWAY WROTE JAVASCRIPT"

+### JavaScript

+10 % deceptively familiar syntax
+90 % weird shit

+typeof NAN = "number"

+### Why do we need imperfection?

+#### 1. technology thrives on Open Minds
+"Behold, this comma operator"

+#### 2. Context > dogma
+"Wow such call-backs!"
+examples: classical inheritance is for many considered good standard.
+Javascript prototypical inheritance is actually classical inheritance

+inheritance in javascript takes alot of code and this is why people hate javascript.

+Solution: throw out OO entirely

+Google style guides says to use primitives vs constructors, But the google v8 performance tuning talk tells you to use new Array(num) for better performacne in hot code.

+Douglas crookford says to always use triple equals (===) But how about 'typeof x == "function"'?
+That's fine because typeof always returns a string.